What Challenges Might We Experience Once a Child Joins

 “Why is my child behaving like this?”

-Stress Responses and Trauma: Behaviors can also be rooted in the state of your child’s nervous system.
+Stress Responses and Trauma: Behaviours can also be rooted in the state of your child’s nervous system.
 Though wired for connection, the nervous system also scans the environment for threats.
 Each person’s nervous system will perceive different things as threats, based on both chemical makeup and past experiences (Dana, 2018).
 A healthy nervous system has a wide “Window of Tolerance”, while one exposed to early adversity may have a narrower window.
 This can lead to stress responses that are markedly intense, or shut down (Gill, 2017, Johnson 2019).

 Children can also experience trauma triggers in their environment which they cannot express.
 From their environments and interactions with caregivers, they also developed survival skills to help them cope.
 For instance, a child may learn to imitate violence or to lie to avoid abuse from a caregiver, or to steal or hoard things to make sure their needs are met.
 While distressing, these behaviours may have developed as a survival strategy for your child (Purvis & Cross, 2018).